konu112233/symfony_crude/README.md

 # symfony_crude
 crude operation regarding for insert update delete in symfony

+download projectv1.zip for full file and folder in your enviorment

   I have cretaed post controller where we have create update delete post function